[−][src]Struct gstreamer_check::harness::Harness

 event

-a gst::Event
+a gst::Event to push

 Returns

-with the result from the push
+a gboolean with the result from the push

-pub fn query_latency(&self) -> ClockTime
+pub fn query_latency(&self) -> ClockTime[src]

-Get the min latency reported by any harnessed gst::Element
+Get the min latency reported by any harnessed gst::Element.

 MT safe.